justinleetyler/justinleetyler.github.io/catalog.md

 > Miranda gives the comics to Arthur, and he gives them to Tonya. -f
 > The Symphony goes to the Airport -s

-Mandelson, Peter. -- The third man. -- Computer data. -- [S.l.] : Harper Press, 2010. -- on Asus Transformer Tablet. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3042.
-1. 320.
+Mandelson, Peter. -- The third man. -- Computer data. -- [S.l.] : Harper Press, 2010. -- on Asus Transformer Tablet. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3042 -- DDC 320.

 Manilow, Barry. -- Ultimate Manilow. -- Computer data. -- New York, NY: Arista, 2002. -- on 1 external hard drive. -- System requirements: USB drive; MP3 file reader. -- Title from Compact Disc. -- DDC 782.

-Manjarrez, Carlos A. -- Who's in the queue? / by Carlos A. Manjarrez and Kyle Schoembs. -- Computer data (1 file : 469 kb) -- Washington, DC : Institute of Museums and Library Services, 2011. -- on 1 external hard drive. -- Title from cover. -- File name: (10112.pdf) -- DBID 10112.
-1. 025.5.
+Manjarrez, Carlos A. -- Who's in the queue? / by Carlos A. Manjarrez and Kyle Schoembs. -- Computer data (1 file : 469 kb) -- Washington, DC : Institute of Museums and Library Services, 2011. -- on 1 external hard drive. -- Title from cover. -- File name: (10112.pdf) -- DBID 10112 -- DDC 025.5.

-Manley, Will. -- Winning the budget wars. -- Computer data (1 file : 113 kb) -- on 1 external hard drive. -- Title from p.
-1. -- File name: (9048.pdf) -- DBID 9048 -- IN American Libraries. -- (Jun/Jul.
-2010).
-1. 025.1.
+Manley, Will. -- Winning the budget wars. -- Computer data (1 file : 113 kb) -- on 1 external hard drive. -- Title from p -- DDC -- File name: (9048.pdf) -- DBID 9048 -- IN American Libraries. -- (Jun/Jul.
+2010) -- DDC 025.1.

-Mann, Thomas. -- "On the record" but off the track. -- Computer data (1 file : 336 kb) -- [S.l. : s.n.], 2008. -- on 1 external hard drive. -- Title from cover. -- Mode of Access: World Wide Web (http://www.justinletyler.com/library/7000.pdf). -- DBID 7000.
-1. 025.3.
+Mann, Thomas. -- "On the record" but off the track. -- Computer data (1 file : 336 kb) -- [S.l. : s.n.], 2008. -- on 1 external hard drive. -- Title from cover. -- Mode of Access: World Wide Web (http://www.justinletyler.com/library/7000.pdf). -- DBID 7000 -- DDC 025.3.

-Map and Guide : White Mountains and New Hampshire Attractions 2012; highways and byways; listings for dinning, lodging, shopping scenic tours and more; also, statewide attractions inside. -- Scale indeterminable-- [S.l. : hite Mountains New Hampshire], 2012. -- 2 maps on 1 sheet. -- DBID 3124.
-1. 912.742.
+Map and Guide : White Mountains and New Hampshire Attractions 2012; highways and byways; listings for dinning, lodging, shopping scenic tours and more; also, statewide attractions inside. -- Scale indeterminable-- [S.l. : hite Mountains New Hampshire], 2012. -- 2 maps on 1 sheet. -- DBID 3124 -- DDC 912.742.

-Marlow, Frank. -- The Hadza : hunter-gatherers of Tanzania. -- Berkeley : University of California Press, c2010. -- x, 325 p. -- ISBN 9780520253414.
-1. 305.
+Marlow, Frank. -- The Hadza : hunter-gatherers of Tanzania. -- Berkeley : University of California Press, c2010. -- x, 325 p. -- ISBN 9780520253414 -- DDC 305.

 Marriage Licence [between George Thompson and Julie Jacobs]. -- Computer data (1 file : 2.4 mb) -- 1923 Aug.
-1st. -- on 1 external hard drive. -- Title from resource and supplied by cataloguer. -- File name: (1443.pdf) -- DBID 1443.
-1. 090.
+1st. -- on 1 external hard drive. -- Title from resource and supplied by cataloguer. -- File name: (1443.pdf) -- DBID 1443 -- DDC 090.
 Marriage Licence [between George Thompson and Julie Jacobs]. -- Computer data (1 file : 2.4 mb) -- 1923 Aug.
-1st. -- on 1 external hard drive. -- Title from resource and supplied by cataloguer. -- File name: (1443.pdf) -- DBID 1443.
-1. 090.
+1st. -- on 1 external hard drive. -- Title from resource and supplied by cataloguer. -- File name: (1443.pdf) -- DBID 1443 -- DDC 090.

 Marsden, John. -- Tomorrow, when the war began. -- Scholastic Inc., c1993. -- 277 p. -- ISBN 0439829100. -- DDC 823.
 > 1 introduction to characters.
 A group of 7 teens plan to go camping. -s